sergioenterprisedb/edb-postgres-for-kubernetes-in-openshift/README.md

-# Description
+# Intro
-In this demo I'll show you how to create a PostgreSQL cluster with the Red Hat OpenShift operator called EDB Postgres for Kubernetes.
+In this demo I'll show you how to create a PostgreSQL cluster with the Red Hat OpenShift operator called EDB CloudNativePG.
 The features that I want to show you are:
 - Kubernetes plugin install
 - EDB Postgres for Kubernetes operator install
 - Postgres cluster install